Exposure to a cancer-causing chemical agent while serving in Iraq motivated Kelly Hafer to start racing.

 Hafer recognized he could improve his fitness, though, and in 2013 a friend talked him into trying a sprint triathlon.
 Despite feeling like he was “going to die” at the end, Hafer was hooked.
 He finished an Olympic-distance race a few months later and did a long-course event the following year.
 In May 2016, Hafer won the Clydesdale division at the Troika Long Course triathlon in Spokane, Wash., with a time of 5:45:44, taking 52 minutes off his time from the previous year.

-Next, Hafer shifted his attention to training for a full Ironman.
-In July, he completed the inaugural Ironman Vineman in 14:44:25.
+Next, Hafer shifted his attention to training for a full Ironman, and completed the inaugural Ironman Vineman in 14:44:25.
 “Starting triathlon gave me motivation to get at least one run, bike and swim in a week while in training,” he says.
 “Training for an Ironman took a whole other level of routine and dedication.”

 Hafer said he would not have gotten into triathlon if it had not been for his exposure to the cancer-causing chemical in Iraq.
 While that experience has presented its own set of challenges, including ongoing nosebleeds and skin issues, he is grateful to have discovered triathlon.